Required Licenses

 Insurance Requirements

-- Commercial Auto Insurance: Required for vehicles used in donation pickups.
-Must cover liability, collision, and comprehensive damages.
+- Commercial Auto Insurance: Required for vehicles used in the donation pickup process.
+Coverage should include liability, collision, and comprehensive insurance for all vehicles.

 Training Certifications